mothur/mothur.github.io/_wiki/mothur_v.1.5.0.md

 -   On August 14th the mothur wiki will be down for a week as we move the lab from the University of Massachusetts to the University of Michigan.
 The new address will be www.mothur.org.
-I don\'t know the exact date that we will have the wiki back up, so please check in with us towards the end of next week.
+I don't know the exact date that we will have the wiki back up, so please check in with us towards the end of next week.
 We appreciate the support we have received from the folks at UMass and look forward to new